In an SF6 Circuit breaker, sulphur hexafluoride gas is used as the arc quenching medium.

 Since SF6 gas is costly, it is reconditioned and reclaimed using the suitable auxiliary system after each operation of the breaker.

-Working of SF6 CB
+Working of SF6 Circuit Breaker

 The working of an SF6 circuit breaker is similar to the working of a normal circuit breaker we discussed in previous articles.